 The New York Field Codes, especially the finished draft of 1850, were central to the entire network.
-New York gave rise to different regional traditions within the procedural network.
+But New York gave rise to different regional traditions within the procedural network.
 Variations in the Field drafts meant that different states could borrow different versions of the Field Code.
 Field’s 1850 draft—never actually enacted in New York—was the primary progenitor of several families of codes in California, Kentucky, Iowa, and Ohio, each of which in turn became major contributors to the law of neighboring states.
 The 1851 New York code—a small revision to the original 1848 code—became the progenitor of codes for Wisconsin, Florida, North Carolina, and South Carolina.
 While Field considered the 1850 version to be the definitive, ideal version of the code, all of the New York codes from 1848 to 1853 became models for other jurisdictions.
 In many cases, the commissions likely used whatever version of the code they had at hand.
 The Field Code was not a single volume on the shelf, but a series of drafts, any of which might be more accessible in different regions and in different years.

 Even later New York codes can be considered a separate family.
 In 1876 a New York commission produced a new code attempting to consolidate all the case law and statutory amendments subsequent to the 1851 Field Code.
 David Dudley Field was upset by the changes introduced in this revision.
 A count by a “friend” of Field’s found that only three sentences of the Field Code had carried over word-for-word into the latest edition.
 With respect to Mr. Field or his “friend,” we found that the connection between the codes somewhat stronger than he thought, although his conclusion that, textually, the 1876 code did “not appear to be the same thing as before,” remains sound.